 Let’s assume at this point that you know what is your annual demand for water and that your rain-catching surface (most likely the roof) meets (or exceeds) your water needs.

 Theoretically, the calculated demand defines the capacity of the water tank.
 Fortunately, at the majority of geographical locations, rainy days are not “one-time events”.
-While most likely you will identify in your local weather pattern wetter and drier seasons, precipitations are distributed along the whole year.
+While most likely you will identify in your local weather pattern wetter and drier seasons, precipitations are distributed throughout the whole year.
 Such weather patterns will reduce the required size of the rainwater tank.
-The water will be harvested based on seasonal (monthly) weather patterns and distributed following a daily-use patterns.
+The water will be harvested based on seasonal (monthly) weather patterns and distributed following daily-use patterns.
 The longest annual dry period (based on data from Average Monthly Precipitations) will determine the required size of the tank.
 But for sure, it will be smaller than your annual water needs.

 5,945 gallons (22,500 liters) rainwater tank.
 Source: Camero Water Tanks (Australia)

 Note that both statistics are important.
-The Average Annual Precipitations give you an estimation of how much water you can collect from the catchment area (roof) over the whole year.
+The Average Annual precipitation give you an estimation of how much water you can collect from the catchment area (roof) over the whole year.
 This number will tell you how big must be the catchment area (roof) to meet your household needs.
 The Average Monthly Precipitations will help you to identify the longest dry period over which you will have to carry on with what was previously stored in the tank.

-⦁ What falls on the roof not necessarily end up in your water tank.
+⦁ What falls on the roof does not necessarily end up in your water tank.
 Typically, overflows, leaks, first-flush diversion, pre-tank filters, evaporation, etc. will eliminate about 10% to 15% of initial rainwater volume;

 ⦁ Some suggest that the water tank should be able to collect all water from rainstorms.
 While mostly unpredictable, they happen, and that’s when after initial flushing of the roof, you get the cleanest water you may have.
 It may be worth to keep it!